influxdata/docs-v2/content/influxdb/cloud/write-data/developer-tools/line-protocol.md

 Use the [`influx write` command](/influxdb/v2.0/reference/cli/influx/write/) to write data using line protocol to InfluxDB.
 Set the path to the line protocol file using the `-f` flag.
-Verify that your line protocol follows the correct conventions.
+Verify that your line protocol follows the correct [line protocol format](#line-protocol-format) conventions.

 #### Example write command
 ```sh